 Many mortgage lenders are hesitant to approve mortgages on properties with spray foam insulation, and there are several reasons for this:

-- Structural Risks Spray foam insulation, particularly closed-cell foam, can lead to trapped moisture.
-This can cause timber roof structures to rot, weaken, or degrade over time.
+- Structural Risks: Spray foam insulation, particularly closed-cell foam, can lead to trapped moisture.
+This can cause timber roof structures to rot, weaken, or degrade over time, potentially compromising the structural integrity of the property.
 Because spray foam often covers the rafters and joists, it may prevent a full inspection of the roof’s condition, making it difficult to assess whether there are any underlying structural problems.
+Over time, this could result in costly repairs or even major structural issues that would affect the value of the property.

-- Difficulty in Property Valuations For a mortgage lender, the value of the property is crucial.
+- Difficulty in Property Valuations: For a mortgage lender, the value of the property is crucial.
 If the property has spray foam in the roof, valuers may reduce the property’s market value or, in some cases, decline to offer a valuation altogether.
 This is because of the perceived risk of structural damage and the potential difficulty in selling the property later on.
+If the insulation makes it impossible for a surveyor to inspect the roof properly, this uncertainty can lead to a lower valuation or a complete refusal to provide a valuation.

-- Issues with Future Buyers If you’re selling a property that has spray foam insulation, you might find it harder to attract buyers, especially those needing a mortgage.
+- Issues with Future Buyers: If you’re selling a property that has spray foam insulation, you might find it harder to attract buyers, especially those needing a mortgage.
 Potential buyers could face issues obtaining a loan, and cash buyers may be less willing to invest in a property that could require future repairs or maintenance.
+The presence of spray foam insulation can make a property seem riskier, which can deter prospective buyers, particularly if they are unfamiliar with the potential complications associated with this type of insulation.

 How Spray Foam Can Affect Your Mortgage Application